nozer/guides/angular-style-guide-for-vdsr-app.md

 ####Services
 - Any service that is not `action` or `store` goes in `services/`.
 - File name should reflect the name of the service.
-Service names, if contains more than 1 words, must be camelCased while the file name must be hyphenated (i.e. `self-ref.js` vs `selfRef`).
+Service names, if contains more than 1 word, must be camelCased while the file name must be hyphenated (i.e. `self-ref.js` vs `selfRef`).
 - `api.js` will contain all our server calls